["trends"]

 Cocktails without straws

 The plastic straw might be a regular guest in classic cocktails, but it’s also very bad for the planet.
-It is currently projected that by 2050 there will be more plastic than fish in the sea if we keep going at the rate that we are.
+It is currently projected that by 2050, there will be more plastic than fish in the sea if we keep going at the rate that we are.
 At the moment, approximately 8 million plastic straws are thrown away every day in the United States alone.
-The easy solution here is to opt for reusable eco-friendly drinking straws from bamboo or stainless steel when you make cocktails at home.
+The easy solution here is to opt for reusable, eco-friendly drinking straws from bamboo or stainless steel when you make cocktails at home.

 2. Celebrate local ingredients

-Extreme close up of a person holding a handful of fresh strawberries in a light bright home environment
+Extreme close up of a person holding a handful of fresh strawberries in a light bright home environment.

 Consuming locally is always better.
-This also shows that you’re willing to spend a little more to deliver a drink for your guests.
+This also shows that you’re willing to spend a little more to serve up a gorgeous drink for your guests.
 More and more people are attached to sustainable ingredient provenance, and knowing that what is in their glass does not come from the other side of the world, but from the trader next door, is a plus.
-This is the basic groundwork we need to lay to create and develop sustainable cocktail recipes.
-You vote for or against the planet every time you open your wallet!
-When you know that freight emissions can represent half of the carbon footprint of a cocktail, it makes you think…

 Read next: Vegan Cocktails: Explore Vegan Spirits in 2024